Do you want to add touches of fall to your home or apartment without spending a lot of time or money?

 This is my mom’s fall shelf.
 Every few months my mom changes the shelf outside her apartment.
 She lives in a retirement community and many of the residents do the same.
 This is her shelf for fall.
 What’s on the shelf can change, and doesn’t even have to represent the season.
 She often uses ribbons and flowers, small pitchers or vases and small artwork.

 Is there an empty shelf in your house you could put something fall colored on?
 You could do this in just about any room.
-Just add some fall colored ribbon, flowers or even fall colored books.
+Just add some fall colored ribbon, flowers, dried leaves or even fall colored books.

-Many people decorate their mantle for the holidays, but you can put something seasonal on your mantle any time of the year.
+Many people decorate their mantel for the holidays, but you can put something seasonal on your mantel any time of the year.
 It can be greenery, ribbon, or a vase full of flowers.
-Here is a simple fall mantle with just a home made Halloween garland, a pumpkin and a fall colored throw.
+Here are two simple fall mantels.
+One has just a home made Halloween garland, a pumpkin and a fall colored throw.
+The second one has copper.

 But having just one or two fall things in the room made it seem decorated for the season.
 Nothing says fall like a pumpkin!